 - Pulling Strength: A very strong puller might benefit most from a head halter or a robust front-clip harness with multiple contact points.

-- Body Shape: Deep-chested breeds (e.g., Greyhounds, Boxers) or brachycephalic breeds (e.g., Pugs, Bulldogs) may require specific harness designs that avoid pressure on their sensitive areas.
+- Body Shape: Deep-chested breeds (e.g., Greyhounds, Boxers) or brachycephalic breeds (e.g., Pugs, Bulldogs) may require specific harness designs that avoid pressure on sensitive areas.

 - Sensitivity: Some dogs are more sensitive to new sensations; a padded, gentle harness might be better than a head halter if they react strongly to things on their face.